schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 ----------

 ### <a name="excluded-tables">How to see why certain tables or columns for excluded</a>
-Re-run SchemaCrawler with `-loglevel=ALL` on the command-line.
+Re-run SchemaCrawler with `--log-level=ALL` on the command-line.

 ----------